arakoodev/doc/doc/Getting started/Introduction.md

 ## Get started

 To get started with EdgeChains, follow the installation instructions outlined in the [Quick Start](Quickstart.md).
-This guide will walk you through necessary steps to start building your own EdgeChains applications.
+This guide will walk you through the necessary steps to start building your own EdgeChains applications.